-- Delivering alongside others the 3 Year Implementation Plan, that accompanies this Climate Action Plan which sets out the proposed actions that we will take in the years 2023-2026 to contribute to the goals set out in this document - Continuing our partnership work with stakeholders, including awareness raising and further developing the Hackney Net Zero Partnership - Provide the civic leadership for the collective effort needed to tackle the climate emergency in the borough helping to bring together different organisations and communities - Updating regulations and requirements to accelerate decarbonisation - Running projects and programmes to reduce greenhouse gas emissions across the borough, including decarbonising our own buildings, vehicles, procurement and other activities - Lobbying the UK government and regulatory bodies for systemic change and reducing barriers to change
+- Delivering alongside others the Council Implementation Plan, which sets out the proposed actions that the Council will take to contribute to achieving the goals set out in this document. - Continuing partnership work with stakeholders, including awareness raising and further developing the Hackney Net Zero Partnership and a wider community governance structure. - Providing the civic leadership for the collective effort needed to tackle the climate emergency in the borough helping to bring together different organisations and communities. - Updating regulations and requirements to accelerate decarbonisation. - Running projects and programmes to reduce greenhouse gas emissions across the borough, including decarbonising our own buildings, vehicles, procurement and other activities. - Lobbying the UK government and regulatory bodies for systemic change and reducing barriers to change.